hanhctf/hanhctf.github.io/_posts/2024-06-20-THM-mKingdom.md

 # Summary

-> - Weak Credential in admin portal.
+> - Weak credentials in the admin portal.
-> - Hidden Creds in backup file and enviroment.
+> - Hidden Creds in the backup file and environment.

 ## NMAP